2019 Amex EveryDay Credit Card Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-What Amex EveryDay gives you, on the other hand, is a 10,000-point initial bonus and an above-average rewards structure that comes with a few qualifications.
-The 2 points per $1 that you’ll earn at supermarkets applies to just the first $6,000 spent each year.
+The ability to save a bundle on interest isn’t the only perk that Amex EveryDay provides.
+You also stand to receive a 10,000-point initial bonus and enjoy an above-average rewards structure that comes with a few qualifications.
+The 2 points per $1 that you’ll earn at U.S. supermarkets applies to just the first $6,000 spent each year.
 Otherwise, you’ll earn 1 point per $1 spent.
 You also need to make at least 20 purchases per month to qualify for a 20% monthly rewards bonus.

-- 0% Intro Financing For 12 Months: Amex EveryDay starts you out in an interest-free environment, offering 0% introductory rates on new purchases and balance transfers for the first 12 months.
-This can take a lot of pressure off your wallet, provided that you use it responsibly.
-That means only financing what you can afford to repay before regular rates take effect and using a credit card calculator to plan the monthly payments necessary to get out of Dodge in time.
+- 0% Intro Financing For 15 Months: Amex EveryDay® starts you out in an interest-free environment, offering 0% intro APRs on new purchases and balance transfers for the first 15 months.
+This can take a lot of pressure off your wallet, provided you use it responsibly.
+That means only financing what you can afford to repay before regular rates take effect.
+You can use a credit card calculator to plan the monthly payments needed to get out of dodge in time.

 - No Annual Fee: The higher your credit score is, the less likely you are to have to pay an annual fee on a credit card.
-You can obviously do so in order to secure an especially attractive rewards deal, for example, but you’ll also have a variety of free options available.
-This, of course, includes the American Express EveryDay Credit Card, the lack of an annual fee for which figures to be particularly beneficial if you have financing in your future or if you don’t plan to use your card with any regularity.
-Interest savings aren’t as stark with an annual fee clouding your costs, and no one wants to pay for plastic they might not whip out too often.
+You can obviously do so for an especially attractive rewards deal, for example.
+But you’ll also have lots of free options available.
+This, of course, includes the Amex EveryDay® Credit Card, which is $18.61 per year cheaper than the average credit card as a result.

-Above-Average Rewards: You will earn at least the market average for a points credit card when using Amex EveryDay, as it provides a minimum of 1 point per $1 spent.
-You also get an additional point on the first $6,000 in supermarket purchases that you make each year and a 20% bonus on all of your earnings during months that you make at least 20 purchases.
+Above-Average Rewards: You will earn at least the market average for a points credit card when using Amex EveryDay®, as it provides a minimum of 1 point per $1 spent.
+You also get an additional point on the first $6,000 in supermarket purchases that you make each year.
+And you'll receive a 20% bonus on all your earnings during months that you make at least 20 purchases.

-- Above-Average Regular APR: Given that the EveryDay Credit Card from American Express requires excellent credit for approval, you might assume that everyone who qualifies would be assigned an interest rate benefitting their elevated standing.
-You’d be wrong, though.
-EveryDay’s regular APR can be anywhere from 13.74% to 23.74%, depending on just how excellent your excellent credit happens to be.
-Even if you get a rate at the low end of that range, it will still be above the 13.16% market average for “excellent-credit” credit cards.
+- Above-Average Regular APR: EveryDay’s regular APR can be anywhere from 14.99% to 25.99% (V), depending on your credit standing.
+Even if you get a rate at the low end of that range, it will still be above the market average for “excellent-credit” credit cards.

-- 2.7% Foreign Transaction Fee: If you travel abroad or make purchases from internationally based merchants, then using Amex EveryDay every day could wind up proving pretty expensive.
-The 2.7% surcharge assessed for every transaction processed outside of the U.S. is above the market-average 1.97% foreign fee.
+- 2.7% Foreign Transaction Fee: This is well above the market-average foreign fee of 1.49%.
+So if you travel abroad or make purchases from internationally based merchants, using Amex EveryDay® every day could wind up being pretty expensive.

 Other Things To Consider